Cohomological rigidity of manifolds with torus actions: I

 \subsection{Cohomology of moment-angle complexes}

-The cohomology ring of $\ZZ_K$ was studied rationally by Buchstaber and Panov in \cite{BP00} and integrally by Franz in \cite{M03,M06} as well as Baskakov, Buchstaber and Panov in \cite{BBP04}.
-It turns out that $H^*(\ZZ_K;\kk)$ can be described in terms of the $\mathrm{Tor}$-algebra of the face ring $\kk[K]$.
-The coefficient ring $\kk$ will be fixed throughout the the rest of this subsection, and for simplicity we will omit it from the notation.
+The cohomology ring of $\ZZ_K$ was studied rationally by Buchstaber and Panov in \cite{BP00} {and integrally by Franz in \cite{M03,M06} as well as others} \cite{B02,BBP04,P08}.
+Throughout this subsection, the coefficient ring $\kk$ will be omitted from the notation.

 \begin{thm}[{\cite[Theorem 4.5.4]{BP15}}] The following isomorphism of algebras holds: